-- (1) Where a public sanitary sewer is not available under the provisions of Section 8.202(4), the building sewer shall be connected to a private sewage disposal system. - (2) Before commencement of construction of a private sewage disposal system, the owner shall first obtain a written permit signed by the City.
+(1) Where a public Sanitary Sewer is not available under the provisions of Section 8.202(3), the Building Sewer shall be connected to a private Sewage disposal system.

+(2) Before commencement of construction of a private Sewage disposal system, the Owner or Lessee shall first obtain a written permit signed by the City.

+CHAPTER 8 - EnvironmentPage 21 of 107(2018 Edition)

-- (a) The application for such permit shall be made on a form furnished by the City, and shall be supplemented by any plans, specifications and other information as are deemed necessary by the City.
-The appropriate Type B Construction Permit and plan check fee shall be paid by the City at the time the application is filed. - (b) A permit for a private sewage disposal system shall not become effective until the installation is completed to the satisfaction of the City.
-Inspect of the work in any stage of construction shall be allowed and, in any event, the applicant for the permit shall notify the City when the work is ready for final inspection, and before any underground portions are covered.
-The inspection shall be made within forty-eight (48) hours of the receipt of notice by the City. - (3) The type, capacities, location and layout of a private sewage disposal system shall comply with all recommendations to the Oregon State Board of Health.
-No permit shall be issued for any private sewage disposal system employing subsurface soil absorption facilities where the area of the lot is less than ten thousand (10,000) square feet.
-No septic tank of cesspool shall be permitted to discharge any natural outlet.
-If it is determined by the City that a health hazard would be created or that the soil is unable to transfer the sewage runoff through the soil as an effective means of treatment of sewage disposal, the City shall reject the septic or private sewage disposal system, and require, at the owner's expense, construction of an adequately sized sanitary sewer line as approved by the City to connect to an existing public sanitary sewer system.
-The owner shall construct the sanitary sewer by those requirements of the Public Works Standards of the City of Wilsonville - (4) At such time as a public sanitary sewer becomes available to a property served by a private sewage disposal system, as provided in Section 8.202(4), a direct connection shall be made to the public sanitary sewer in compliance with this Code, and any septic tanks, cesspools and similar disposal facilities shall be removed or opened and filled with sand or gravel in accordance with the Oregon Plumbing Specialty Code. - (5) Where existing buildings are too low to be served by gravity by an available sanitary sewer, the existing septic tank facilities shall be maintained in use and, when so ordered by the City under Section 8.202(4), approved pumping facilities shall be installed to pump the septic tank effluent to the available sanitary sewer system. - (6) The owner shall operate and maintain private sewage disposal or pumping facilities in a sanitary manner at all times, at no expense to the City.
+(a) The application for such permit shall be made on a form furnished by the City, and shall be supplemented by any plans, specifications and other information as are deemed necessary by the City.
+The appropriate Type B Construction Permit and plan check fee shall be paid by the City at the time the application is filed.

+(b) A permit for a private Sewage disposal system shall not become effective until the installation is completed to the satisfaction of the City.
+Inspect of the work in any stage of construction shall be allowed and, in any event, the Applicant for the permit shall notify the City when the work is ready for final inspection, and before any underground portions are covered.
+The inspection shall be made within forty-eight (48) hours of the receipt of notice by the City.

+(3) The type, capacities, location and layout of a private Sewage disposal system shall comply with all recommendations to the Oregon State Board of Health.
+No permit shall be issued for any private Sewage disposal system employing subsurface soil absorption facilities where the area of the lot is less than ten thousand (10,000) square feet.
+No septic tank of cesspool shall be permitted to Discharge any natural outlet.
+If it is determined by the City that a health hazard would be created or that the soil is unable to transfer the Sewage runoff through the soil as an effective means of treatment of Sewage disposal, the City shall reject the septic or private Sewage disposal system, and require, at the Owner's or Lessee's expense, construction of an adequately sized Sanitary Sewer line as approved by the City to connect to an existing public Sanitary Sewer system.
+The Owner or Lessee shall construct the Sanitary Sewer by those requirements of the Public Works Standards of the City of Wilsonville.

+(4) At such time as a public Sanitary Sewer becomes available to a property served by a private Sewage disposal system, as provided in Section 8.202(3), a direct connection shall be made to the public Sanitary Sewer in compliance with this Code, and any septic tanks, cesspools and similar disposal facilities shall be removed or opened and filled with sand or gravel in accordance with the Oregon Plumbing Specialty Code.

+(5) Where existing buildings are too low to be served by gravity by an available Sanitary Sewer, the existing septic tank facilities shall be maintained in use and, when so ordered by the City under Section 8.202(3), approved pumping facilities shall be installed to pump the septic tank effluent to the available Sanitary Sewer system.

+(6) The Owner or Lessee shall operate and maintain private Sewage disposal or pumping facilities in a sanitary manner at all times, at no expense to the City.